WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `boolean`
 - Required: Yes

-Whether or not the suggestions are currently being fetched.
+Whether the suggestions are being fetched at the moment.
 When this component used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### isInitialSuggestions